jgnewman/einlandr/README.md

 });
 ```

+Note that the above script will only lot out actual user data if you have already run the database migration script or you have put users into your database in some other way.

 ## Using the http API

 Einlandr starts you off with a minimally bootstrapped http API.
 If your app does not use a database, this will be both useless and unavailable to you.